dmarx/obsidian_vault/Dissipative Structures.md

 The sun acts as the primary energy source for most ecosystems on Earth, initiating the flow of energy through various trophic levels:

-- **Primary Producers (Plants and Phytoplankton):** These organisms convert solar energy into chemical energy through photosynthesis, forming the base of the ecosystem's energy pyramid.
+- **[[Primary Producers]] (Plants and Phytoplankton):** These organisms convert solar energy into chemical energy through photosynthesis, forming the base of the ecosystem's energy pyramid.

-- **Consumers (Herbivores, Predators):** Energy stored in plants is transferred to herbivores, which in turn may be consumed by predators.
+- **[[Consumers]] (Herbivores, Predators):** Energy stored in plants is transferred to herbivores, which in turn may be consumed by predators.
 Each transfer is inefficient, with a significant portion of energy lost as heat, reflecting the second law of thermodynamics and underscoring the non-equilibrium nature of ecosystems.

-- **Decomposers:** These organisms break down dead organic matter, releasing nutrients back into the soil or water, which can then be reused by primary producers.
+- **[[Decomposers]]:** These organisms break down dead organic matter, releasing nutrients back into the soil or water, which can then be reused by primary producers.
 This recycling of matter is crucial for maintaining the ecosystem's structure and function.

 ### Matter Recycling and Complexity